Primer Article: ADP/ACP Non-Discrimination Testing Explored

 How can our retirement plan avoid being discriminatory and failing testing?

-Your plan can be designed in such a way that the ADP and, if applicable, the ACP non-discrimination tests automatically pass, or are "deemed satisfied."
 One of the ways this is accomplished is by utilizing Safe Harbor contributions.
-These are either an employer Match or a Non-Elective contribution allocated to eligible participants each plan year and that is 100% vested immediately.
+These are either an employer Match or a Non-Elective contribution allocated to eligible participants each plan year and is generally 100% vested immediately.

-Learn more about the major types of Safe Harbor Plans in our Focus Article Top 3 Safe Harbor Plan Designs
+Learn more about the major types of Safe Harbor Plans in our Focus Article Top 3 Safe Harbor Plan Designs.